Attributing Response to Context: A Jensen-Shannon Divergence Driven Mechanistic Study of Context Attribution in Retrieval-Augmented Generation: Related Work

-\paragraph{Mechanistic analysis for RAG.} Existing mechanistic studies mainly focus on the next token generation task to analyse the internal mechanisms of attention heads or MLPs, such as hallucination detection~\citep{ferrando2025do}, multiple-choice questions~\citep{li2024anchored,wiegreffe2025answer,wang2025eliminating} and knowledge editing~\citep{meng2022locating,meng2023massediting,katz2024backward}.
-Recently, Sun et al.~\cite{sun2025redeep} used a mechanistic interpretability method to analyse attention heads and MLPs of RAG LLMs for the hallucination detection task.
-Compared to~\cite{sun2025redeep} focusing on locating sources which leads to hallucinations, our proposed ARC-JSD can be regarded as a complementary method to locate citations within context segments and analyse attentions and MLPs, which \textit{causes} RAG LLMs to generate a correct response.
-Wu et al.~\cite{wu2025retrieval} focuses on mechanistically analysing retrieval attention heads of RAG LLMs under the Needle-in-the-Haystack (NIAH) setting, where they mainly evaluate whether retrieval attention heads conduct a copy-and-paste operation for retrieving a semantically irrelevant ``needle'' sentence from the context to the model's outputs.
+\textbf{Mechanistic analysis for RAG.} Existing mechanistic studies focus on next token generation task to analyse internal mechanisms of attention heads or MLPs, such as hallucination detection~\citep{ferrando2025do}, multiple-choice questions~\citep{li2024anchored,wiegreffe2025answer,wang2025eliminating} and knowledge editing~\citep{meng2022locating,meng2023massediting,katz2024backward}.
+Recently,~\cite{sun2025redeep} used a mechanistic interpretability method to analyse attention heads and MLPs of RAGs for the hallucination detection task.
+Compared to~\cite{sun2025redeep} focusing on locating sources which lead to hallucinations, our proposed ARC-JSD can be regarded as a complementary method to locate citations within context segments and analyse attentions and MLPs, which \textit{causes} RAG LLMs to generate a correct response.~\cite{wu2025retrieval} focuses on mechanistically analysing retrieval attention heads of RAG LLMs under the Needle-in-the-Haystack (NIAH) setting, where they mainly evaluate whether retrieval attention heads conduct a copy-and-paste operation for retrieving a semantically irrelevant ``needle'' sentence from the context to the model's outputs.
 Compared to~\cite{wu2025retrieval}, which restricts their mechanistic analysis to the NIAH setting where the model performs copy-and-paste retrieval, our work investigates how RAG LLMs mechanistically generate responses based on retrieved content through paraphrasing and contextual integration.
-This setting better reflects real-world RAG applications\footnote{Compared to the traditional RAG to directly map context and response based on their word embeddings, our work has a more general setting, which avoids potential embedding mismatch due to the common paraphrase of RAG LLMs.}, where models rarely copy text exactly but instead synthesise and rephrase information from retrieved sources.
+This setting better reflects real-world RAG applications\footnote{Compared to traditional RAG to directly map prompts based on their word embeddings, our work has a more general setting, which avoids potential embedding mismatch due to the common paraphrase of RAGs.}, where models rarely copy text exactly but instead synthesise and rephrase information from retrieved sources.